 - The winning bid is then delivered to the website via the SSP and displayed to the visitor.

-What Features and Advantages Do SSPs Provide Publishers?
+What Advantages Do SSPs Provide Publishers?

 SSPs interface with publishers and offer a number of benefits.